 The Duke of Edinburgh’s Award Scheme

-The Duke of Edinburgh’s Award Scheme (DofE) is a real adventure from beginning to end and all levels are available to students: Bronze and Silver in Years 9 – 11 and Gold for Arden.
-Any new Year 12 students who wish to complete a Silver award will join one of the groups from Years 9-11.
+The Duke of Edinburgh’s Award Scheme (DofE) is a real adventure from beginning to end and all levels are available to students: Bronze and Silver in Years 9 and 10 respectively and Gold for Arden students.

 Awards are achieved by completing a personal programme of activities in four sections (five if you’re going for Gold):

 - Residential (Gold only)

 Why do the Award?